Marmolada - Rocca Pietore

 In the Marmolada area you can taste many typical products: salami, speck, cheese, grappa, casonziéi, turtole (batter discs fried in boiling oil), bale or balòte (Knödel) and menéstra da orz or panicia (barley soup with smoked pork shin).
 There are also many cakes you should try, such as fiorostide and tortei da pom.

 The Marmolada massif rises between the Cordevole stream and the Val di Fassa valley, and with an height of 3.343 m is the highest mountain of the Dolomites.
 Its eastern side is an impressive cliff wall, a challenge for mountaineers from all over the world, while its western side is a gentle slope forming a basin covered by the largest glacier of the Dolomites.
 At the foot of its southern side stretches the beautiful and charming Val Pettorina valley, with the village of Rocca Pietore and its picturesque hamlets.
-Its northern side is crossed by the Fedaia road, between Canazei and Caprile, and at its food lie the Fedaia lake, collecting the waters of the glacier, and the Fedaia Pass (2.057 m), dividing the Trentino Alto Adige region from the Veneto region.
+Its northern side is crossed by the Fedaia road, between Canazei and Caprile, and at its food lie the Fedaia Lake, collecting the waters of the glacier, and the Fedaia Pass (2.057 m), dividing the Trentino South Tyrol region from the Veneto region.